TMJ Treatment Champ, MO

 • Misaligned Bite: Issues with jaw or tooth alignment, such as an overbite or underbite, can affect how the TMJ moves and may lead to discomfort over time.

-At Axes Physical Therapy, our approach to TMD treatment in Champ, MO considers these underlying factors, allowing us to create customized treatment plans that target the root causes of pain.
+At Axes Physical Therapy, our TMD treatment approach in Champ, MO focuses on these contributing factors, enabling us to create individualized plans that address the sources of pain.
 By addressing the unique contributors to your TMD, we help you achieve lasting relief and regain confidence in your everyday activities.

 Diagnosing TMD and TMJ Disorders

-The first step in achieving relief from Temporomandibular Joint Dysfunction (TMD) and TMJ disorders is an accurate diagnosis.
-We understand that every Champ, MO patient’s experience with TMD is unique, so our diagnostic approach is designed to identify the specific causes and characteristics of each person’s jaw pain.
+An accurate diagnosis is the first step toward finding relief from Temporomandibular Joint Dysfunction (TMD) and TMJ disorders.
+Because each Champ, MO patient’s TMD situation is distinct, our diagnostic process is crafted to uncover the specific causes of your jaw discomfort.

 At your first TMD consultation in Champ, MO, an experienced Champ, MO physical therapist will evaluate your symptoms and analyze the movement and function of your jaw.
-This assessment may include evaluating:
+This diagnostic assessment may involve checking:

 • Alignment and Bite Assessment: Examining how your bite and jaw are aligned to see if structural factors are affecting function.